shirsig/aux-addon/README.md

 ### Search
 - Hitting tab in the search box will accept an autocompletion.
-- Dragging inventory items to the search box or right-clicking them will start a search.
+- Dragging inventory items to the search box or alt-clicking them will start a search.
-- Right-clicking item links will start a search.
+- Alt-clicking item links will start a search.

 #### Search Results
 ![Alt text](http://i.imgur.com/hI6ODqM.png)